 Some cards offer a 0% APR for the first year you have the card.
 This is a good feature if you have a balance on another card that you’re going to transfer to the new card, but remember this: You must pay off the balance completely within the 0% intro APR period, and then not carry a balance after that.
 If you don’t do this, the 0% APR for the first year won’t make a big difference.

 Rewards fall into two basic categories: miles and points.
 They work generally the same way.
 You earn rewards when you charge purchases on your card, and you can redeem those rewards for cash, gift cards, travel or other benefits.
-The number of points or miles you receive for each purchase is based on how much you spend and sometimes on what type of purchase it is (i.e., airfare, a restaurant meal, etc.).
+The number of points or miles you receive for each purchase is based on how much you spend and sometimes on what type of purchase it is (e.g., airfare, a restaurant meal).

-Rewards are calculated based on the amount you charge.
-So you may get one point or one mile for each dollar you spend, or you may get two or three points or miles per dollar.
+Rewards are calculated based on the amount you spend on your credit card.
+So you might get one point or one mile for each dollar you spend, or you might get two or three points or miles per dollar.
 If you have a rewards card that offers three times the points on flights, two times the points on hotel purchases and one point per dollar on everything else, you’ll earn 1,500 points on your $500 flight, 400 points on your $200 hotel room and 100 points on your $100 dinner.

 When comparing travel rewards cards, look for the card that offers the most points on the things you typically spend the most money on.
 But don’t overspend and risk falling into debt just to rack up rewards points.

 Travel rewards cards often offer additional benefits that frequent travelers enjoy.
 If you typically rent a car when you travel, look for a travel card that has roadside assistance and supplemental insurance coverage.
 Or, if you often check luggage when you fly, some cards offer rebates on baggage fees.
 And, you may be able to get a discounted membership to the VIP lounge of one or more airlines, or a credit toward your TSA Precheck fee.